 Slow travel is not for everyone, and it doesn’t have to happen every time you take a journey.
 But it’s getting popular as a remedy for a fast lifestyle.
 Remember, there is no correct or wrong way of traveling.
 It depends on you and how you will make it right for you.

+Blood is made of 3 types of cells: white blood cells that fight the infection, red blood cells to carry oxygen, and platelets that help the blood to clot.
 Every day, billions of new blood cells are made in the bone marrow – most of them red cells.
 But when you have leukemia, your body produces more white cells than it needs.
 And there are no “normal” white cells.
 They can’t fight infections properly.
 Because there are so many of them, there is no more space for red cells to supply oxygen, platelets, and “healthy” white cells to support the immune system.
 This affects as well the function of the body.
 That’s why leukemia is called blood cancer.
 No one knows what exactly causes leukemia; so, we don’t know how to prevent it.

 Is there any way to fight leukemia?